Krantivira Sangolli Rayanna Railway Station metro station

-Krantivira Sangolli Rayanna Railway Station is an underground metro station on the Purple Line of the Namma Metro serving Subhash Nagar, Sevashrama, Bangalore.
+Krantivira Sangolli Rayanna Railway Station (formerly known as City Railway Station) is an underground metro station on the East-West corridor of the Purple Line of Namma Metro which serves the Subhash Nagar area, Sevashrama area in Bangalore, India.
 It was opened to the public on 30 April 2016.

 A foot overbridge connecting the metro station with platform 10 of the Bangalore City railway station was opened on 18 February 2019.
 The BMRC reported that monthly ridership at the metro station was 175,000 passengers per day prior to opening the bridge, and increased to 250,000 two months after its opening.

 Station layout

 Entry/Exits

 There are 5 Entry/Exit points – A, B, C, D and E. Commuters can use either of the points for their travel.